Merkoba/Hue/README.md

 "max_title_length"
 >Maximum length for the tab's title.
 Title consists of "room_name - topic" and is set automatically.
 If title is bigger it gets cropped.

-"max_no_meta_count"
->If radio metadata fails to be fetched, metadata fetch is disabled and this option is set to 0.
-After each metadata loop this number is increased by 1.
-When it reaches this configured count, metadata fetch is resumed.
-This is to avoid continuous fetch of invalid resources to save bandwidth.

 "max_image_size"
 >Maximum image size allowed in KB.
 This is checked both in the client and server.
 If the image is bigger it won't be uploaded.